HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

 layout: post
 title: Deep Learning Utils
 ---

+#### Deep Learning is stacking layers and learning end to end (learning the whole problem from input to output)

 - How to calculate the output of a convolution layer/ a pooling layer as follows:

     + W1 = (W0 - F + 2P) / S + 1